Unknotting 3-balls in the 5-ball

-Using a standard innermost disk argument, one can show that the 1--unknot bounds a unique disk up to isotopy in $S^3$.
-Now in \cite{BG-3ball}, the authors showed the same result is false for $2$--unknot in $S^4$.
-In fact, they showed there is infinitely many non-isotopic $3$--balls bounding the same $2$--sphere.
-Now, based on their construction, it is easy to see all the Budney-Gabai examples become isotopic when pushed into the $5$--ball.
-In light of this, it is natural to ask if any $3$--ball can remain knotted.
-In \cite{hughes2021knotted}, Hughes Kim and Miller answered the question for most higher genus surfaces.
-They showed that for every unknotted surface of genus of at least 2, there existence of a pair of handlebodies, $H_1$ and $H_2$, smoothly embedded in $S^4$ with $\partial H_1= \partial H_2$, such that $H_1$ is not isotopic to $H_2$ relative to $\partial H$, even when pushed into the $5$--ball.
-Our result shows that, at least for $3$--balls bounding $ \mathcal{U}$, they are always isotopic when pushed into the $5$--ball.
+Using a standard innermost disk argument, one can show that the 1-unknot bounds a unique disk up to isotopy in $S^3$.
+However, in \cite{BG-3ball}, the authors showed that the same result is false for the 2-unknot in $S^4$.
+They demonstrated that for the unknotted 2-sphere, there are infinitely many non-isotopic 3-balls that bound the same 2-sphere.
+A consequence of Budney-Gabai's construction was that all of their examples became isotopic when pushed into the 5-ball.
+This raised the question of whether any 3-ball could remain knotted.
+In \cite{hughes2021knotted}, Hughes, Kim, and Miller answered this question for most higher genus surfaces.
+Specifically, they showed that for every unknotted surface of genus at least 2, there exists a pair of handlebodies, $H_1$ and $H_2$, which are homeomorphic as 3-manifolds, both smoothly embedded in $S^4$ with $\partial H_1=\partial H_2$, but that $H_1$ is not isotopic to $H_2$ relative to $\partial H$, even when pushed into the 5-ball.

-The unknotting of $3$--balls arose from a different context for Gay.
-In section 4 of \cite{gay2021diffeomorphisms}, Gay introduces the notion of $5$--dimensional dotted $1$-- and $2$--handles.
-Let $\mathcal{U}$ denote the unknotted 2-sphere in $S^4$, and let $B$ be any $3$--ball bounding $\mathcal{U}$.
-Considering $S^4$ as the boundary of $B^5$, we can push the interior of the $3$-ball into the $5$--ball, then carve out a neighborhood.
-The resulting bounding $4$-manifold is $S^1\times S^3$, and the main theorem of this note implies that the $5$--manifold is in fact $S^1\times B^4$.
-So, just like in the $4$--dimensional case, carving out any $B^3$ bounding $\mathcal{U}$ is equivalent to attaching a $5$--dimensional $1$--handle.
+The unknotting of 3-balls arose from a different context for Gay.
+In section 4 of \cite{gay2021diffeomorphisms}, Gay introduces the notion of 5-dimensional dotted 1- and 2-handles Considering $S^4$ as the boundary of $B^5$, we can push the interior of any 3-ball bounding $\mathcal{U}$ into the 5-ball, and then carve out a neighborhood.
+The resulting 4-manifold boundary is $S^1\times S^3$, and the main theorem of this note implies that the 5-manifold is, in fact, $S^1\times B^4$.
+Just like carving a boundary parallel disk out of the 4-ball, carving out any $B^3$ bounding $\mathcal{U}$ is equivalent to attaching a 5-dimensional 1-handle.

-Implicit in all the proofs below is the fact that corners can be smoothed.
-We will work mostly in the smooth category, with a slight detour into the PL-category.
-The main argument for unknotting any $B^3$ is derived from the fact that any nonseparating $S^3$ in $S^1\times S^3$ extends to a smoothly embedded $B^4$ in $S^1\times B^4$.
-This is a consequence of the classification of pseudoisotopies of $S^1\times S^3$ (\cite{lashof1969classification}).